 Alright, now let's learn how to adjust your inks to get the look you want.

-When the surface of the print is broken up, it doesn’t reflect light as readily, so it looks more matte.
+When the print's surface is broken up, it doesn’t reflect light as readily, so it looks more matte.

 One reason a print looks more matte is due to the shirt’s texture.
 When a printer prints the ink into the shirt’s fibers more, the ink molds itself to the shirt's fibers, there’s no flat surface.
 Traditionally printing a vintage print is a great example of a matte print.
 When printing vintage, the ink goes into the shirt’s fibers.
 The print looks faded and dull.

-Pro Tip: Traditional water-based inks are more semi-matte, semi-gloss.
+Pro Tip: Traditional water-based inks are more semi-matte, and semi-gloss.